 Surf Life Saving Queensland’s Awards of Excellence has gone virtual in 2020.

-Over two action packed nights, the service, passion and dedication of Queensland’s volunteer surf lifesavers and lifeguards was recognised.
+Over two action packed nights, the service, passion and dedication of Queensland’s volunteer surf lifesavers and lifeguards will be recognised.

-Isabella Maloney, from Ayr SLSC, was named U14 Junior Surf Lifesaver of the Year.
+Amongst the winners was Isabella Maloney, from Ayr SLSC, who was named U14 Junior Surf Lifesaver of the Year.
 Maloney is already a Junior Club Captain, assists in weekly Nipper training sessions, completed 23 hours on Water Safety, gained her Surf Rescue Certificate and completed 39.5 patrol hours.

 Dave Whimpey, CEO of Surf Life Saving Queensland congratulated all winners and commended them on their service.